How to Manage ServBay Databases with TablePlus

 Delete Row(s)

-. - Confirm in the pop-up dialog by clicking
+. - Confirm deletion in the popup window.

 Save